To find out about upcoming clinics at Pengraig and elsewhere – click here

 A report of your initial and adjusted positions along with screenshots of your virtual ménage session is produced and emailed to you.

 PI is a complex machine and is not easily transportable.
-However during normal circumstances we can bring PI to your yard for sufficiently large enough groups.
+However we can bring PI to your yard for sufficiently large enough groups.
 We need certain facilities to be able to operate PI and these are listed below.
 Please note that the full range of features may not be available when PI is operated away from Pengraig.
 In particular if there is insufficient space the rear Coronal camera may not be utilised.
 See below for the space requirements necessary for each option.

 Please note PI has a maximum height limit of 6’ 2” (1.87m) and weight limit of 15 Stone (95kgs).